-Rania Abouzeid, a Lebanese Australian based in Beirut, Lebanon, has won the Freelance category award for her stories published by Time magazine and the New Yorker covering the Syrian conflict.
+Rania Abouzeid, a Lebanese Australian based in Beirut, Lebanon, won the Freelance category award for her stories published by Time magazine and the New Yorker covering the Syrian conflict.

 The judges’ unanimous decision lauded her extraordinary access to life inside rebel factions and vivid eyewitness accounts and hard-won factual information that penetrated to the heart of an important, dangerous and confusing story.
 Read Rania’s entries and story statements